 This rent-setting structure means that in attractive central urban locations, rents are often well below market levels.
 This limits the profitability of the private rental market, which has therefore declined significantly over the past two decades.

 Rents in newly constructed dwellings in Sweden increased by 3.9% y-o-y to an average of SEK9,200 (€ 961) per month in 2015, up from an increase of 1.7% in 2014 and 2.2% in 2013, according to Statistics Sweden.

 That is if you can get an apartment, given the shortage.
 On average, rent makes up about a quarter of people’s income, according to Fastighetsägarna.

 “It is almost impossible for immigrants and new arrivals to penetrate this market – it is all about who you know and how much money you have,” says Billy McCormac of Fastighetsägarna property association.
 Accordingly, there is now a thriving rental black market, with bribes of as much as SEK100,000 per room to get a direct contract.

 “Rent controls were supposed to enable people to live in central locations, but now it is having the opposite effect,” adds McCormac.

-Owner occupied homes currently account for 64.7% of all dwellings in Sweden.
-About 41.6% of which are straightforward owner occupied homes, while 23.2% are tenant-owned cooperative dwellings.
+Owner occupied homes accounted for 62% of all dwellings in Sweden in 2015.
+About 39% of these are straightforward owner-occupied homes, while 23% are tenant-owned cooperative dwellings.
 The growth of tenant-owned cooperatives has trimmed the rental sector, as new cooperatives have taken over previously rented property, and built new dwellings.
 These conversions have been prevalent in major cities.
-Rented dwellings comprised only 35.1% (about 1.56 million units) of all dwellings in 2014 (excluding special housing), down from 35.2% in 2013 and 40.5% in 2000, based on figures from Statistics Sweden.
+Rented dwellings comprised only 38% (about 1.8 million units) of all dwellings in 2015, down from 40.5% in 2000.

 The debate on the housing market is stuck in a classic left-right divide: